 Strategic Summary of Relevant General Conformity with Strategic Policy Requirement Policy CS Policy 5: Providing Sustainable Transport This strategy aims to deliver a number of key outcomes including: All residents have efficient, easy and affordable access to key services, particularly by public transport, bike and on foot.
 More people walk, cycle and use public transport as part of their daily journeys.
 The negative impact of our transport system on the environment and individuals is reduced.
-The Core Strategy emphasis on safe pedestrian and cycling facilities is addressed in the Neighbourhood Plan through Policy GG19 which supports the safeguarding and improvement of cycle ways; and footpaths to improve connectivity and GG23 which supports walking and cycling routes and access to public transport for development proposals of 10 units or more.
+The strategy aims to enable economic and employment development in support of the subregional growth of Leicester and Leicestershire through a number of means including designation of 'Key Employment Areas' in Rural Centres and protect them from changes of use which may limit future business The Core Strategy emphasis on safe pedestrian and cycling facilities is addressed in the Neighbourhood Plan through Policy GG19 which supports the safeguarding and improvement of cycle ways; and footpaths to improve connectivity and GG23 which supports walking and cycling routes and access to public transport for development proposals of 10 units or more.
 In regards to reducing the negative impact of the transport system on the environment and individuals, policies GG21 and GG22 both are in general conformity with the Core Strategy.
-CS Policy 7: Enabling Employment and Business Development The strategy aims to enable economic and employment development in support of the sub- regional growth of Leicester and Leicestershire through a number of means including designation of 'Key Employment Areas' in Rural Centres and protect them from changes of use which may limit future business development.
 Policy GG9 safeguards existing employment sites and promotes small scale employment initiatives elsewhere in the Parish.
-CS Policy 8: Protecting and Enhancing the Green Infrastructure This policy seeks to secure a high quality, accessible and multi- functional green infrastructure network across both rural and urban areas of Harborough district, which contributes to healthy lifestyles and a rich, diverse natural environment.
-Section 7.6 of the Neighbourhood Plan collectively seeks to protect and enhance the green infrastructure through; the protection of Local Green Space and other important open space; safeguarding existing open space; conserving and enhancing biodiversity, the designation of two wildlife corridors and protecting import trees and hedges.
+CS Policy 8: development.
+This policy seeks to secure a high Section 7.6 of the Neighbourhood Plan Protecting quality, accessible and multi- collectively seeks to protect and enhance and functional green infrastructure the green infrastructure through; the Enhancing network across both rural and urban protection of Local Green Space and the Green areas of Harborough district, which other important open space; Infrastructure contributes to healthy lifestyles and a rich, diverse natural environment. safeguarding existing open space; conserving and enhancing biodiversity, the designation of two wildlife corridors and protecting import trees and hedges.